Convert to FLAC

 convtoflac begins execution by verifying that all arguments have been passed correctly.
 It the determines the input filetype by checking the extension (case-insensitive match).
 Using the file command to more accurately identify the input file is not possible because it does not recognize every supported filetype.
 Support files are then verified based on the input file format; eg., if you are missing wvunpack but are trying to convert an APE file, then you will not get an error about wvunpack.

-convtoflac transcodes the file by piping the decompression output directly to the flac command to make the process as quick as possible. flac will apply maximum compression to the file, and the resulting output file will have the same name as the original file, but with the .flac extension.
+flac will apply maximum compression (by default - override with -c) when encoding the file, and the resulting output file will have the same name as the original file, but with the .flac extension. convtoflac will not overwrite existing files by default, but can be instructed to do so with -o.

 If the input file format includes tags, convtoflac will then attempt to apply the tags to the new FLAC file.
 It does this by first outputting the tags from the original file to a temp file, converting the tags to the VORBISCOMMENT format if necessary (the tag format used by FLAC), then applying them to the new file using metaflac.
+Note that ffmpeg does not support metadata, and as such tags will not be copied if using the -f option.
+Tags may be specifically omitted, if desired, by using -n.

 Depending on which options were passed, convtoflac may either delete or prompt you to delete the input file at this point.
-If you passed the -d option, it will attempt to verify that transcoding was successful before deleting the file.
+If you passed the -d or -m option, it will attempt to verify that transcoding was successful before deleting the file.
 If not, convtoflac simply exists with an error message.

 Return to top